Action Sports Chiropractic & Family Wellness

 I've already been to Physical Therapy.
 How is this going to be any different?

-Physical Therapy can be an excellent choice for the improvement of injury and post-surgical care. many individuals, Chiropractic care is an unquestionable necessity to reach full and lasting relief of their condition.
+Physical Therapy can be an excellent choice for the improvement of injury and post-surgical care.
+For many individuals, Chiropractic care is an unquestionable necessity to reach full and lasting relief of their condition.
 This is often because an underlying joint dysfunction is impacting the body's ability to achieve balance between muscle groups, and full range of motion in the joints.
 In addition, your body develops what we refer to as "muscle memory" during our exercises, and even during our everyday activities.
 If you remove the restriction in the joint and nervous system, it will have an improved ability to develop the proper functional movement patterns, thus healing faster.
 As Sports Medicine specialist, our practitioners apply the fundamentals of functional movement to all patient care, whether your goal is to pick up your child pain free, or PR at your next athletic event.

 I hate exercise.
 Am I going to have to do any?

 Ok, so we can’t force you, but why should you?
 Stretching and strengthening of the musculoskeletal system help to develop “muscle memory”.
-No, it's not always fun or easy, but it is the best path to find relief.
+No, it's not always fun or easy, but movement is the best path to find relief.
 As we work to restore the balance between areas of your body, the less pain, injury and discomfort you’ll experience.

 What is Active Release Technique, or “ART” work?